snowdrop/snowdrop-cloud-devex/README.md

   2018-07-13 11:06:34.436  INFO 222 --- [           main] io.openshift.booster.BoosterApplication  : Started BoosterApplication in 6.412 seconds (JVM running for 7.32)
   ```

-- Access the endpoint of the Spring Boot application
+- Access the endpoint of the Spring Boot application using curl
   ```bash
   URL="http://$(oc get routes/spring-boot-http -o jsonpath='{.spec.host}')"
   curl $URL/api/greeting
   {"content":"Hello, World!"}%
   ```

+## Remote debug the Java Application

-- You can also debug your application using the default port defined which is `5005`
+- You can also debug your application by forwarding the traffic between the pod and your machine using the following command :
   ```bash
   sb debug
   INFO[0000] sb Run command called